Cursed Poem by (TPAC) Alexander Coppedge

 Cursed

-It seems to me out of a zillion I'm picked to suffer; pulling back none that can do damage: flushed down as waste.
+It seems to me that out of a zillion people I'm picked to suffer, pulling just a little back, none can do damage: be flushed down as waste.

-Beliefs not yet seen, hanging about ready to jump upon me; asking myself does it really matter: finding my mind lost dwelling in the state of dark walls.
+Beliefs not yet seen, hanging about things ready to jump upon me; ask myself does it really matter: finding my mind lost dwelling in the state of dark walls.

-I'm found, without opinion, holding no guaranteed solution, or any actual fact: this vivid emptiness that touches my feelings.
+I'm found, without opinion, holding no guarantee of a solution, or any actual fact: lost in vivid emptiness that touches my feelings.

-I'm targeted out the gate, positioned number one to eliminate from the game of life: wanting no exchanges between, as if I did not exist.
+I'm targeted out the gate, positioned number one to be eliminated from the game of life: wanting no exchanges between me, as if I did not exist.

 COMMENTS OF THE POEM